pasoevi/guile-borrow/README.md

 *guile-borrow* is a Guile library that borrows syntax and features from other Lisps, namely Racket and Clojure.
-The main purpose of this collection is to make Guile more familiar to other lisp programmers, as a primarily extension language, ubiquity must be its main power - it has to be widely used, and it has to be familiar to many people.
+The main purpose of this collection is to make Guile more familiar to other lisp programmers.
+As a primarily extension language, ubiquity must be its main power - it has to be familiar to many people.

-On the one hand it is a collection of features which are typically implemented using Macros and on the other hand it is a library that facilitates adding more constructs - which primarily means introducing more sophisticated macros systems from other Lisp dialects.

-Not all language features can be simply added to the the language in forms of syntax macros.
-For that reason more complicated borrowed features will be implemented in forms of *Guile* extensions.
+*guile-borrow* is primarily a collection of features which are typically implemented using Macros but since not all syntactic constructs can be built as macros, more complicated borrowed features will be implemented in forms of *Guile* extensions.

 # Examples
 ```scheme